AbsoZed/DockerPwn.py/README.md

 # DockerPwn.py

-Exploit for exposed Docker TCP Socket.
+Automation for abusing an exposed Docker TCP Socket.

 This will automatically create a container on the Docker host with the root filesystem mounted, allowing arbitrary read and write of the root filesystem (which is bad).